MichaelCurrin/emoji-resources/index.md

-# Emoji Resources 😄 📚
+# Emoji Resources homepage 😄 📚
 > Find services, add-ons and actual emojis to help with all your emoji needs

 {% assign pages = site.pages | sort: 'name' %}